pradyot-09/OrdinalEntroPy/README.md

 Development
 ===========

-EntroPy was created and is maintained by `Pradyot Patil <https://pradyot-09.github.io/>`_.
+OrdinalEntroPy was created and is maintained by `Pradyot Patil <https://pradyot-09.github.io/>`_.
 Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/pradyot-09/OrdinalEntroPy>`_.